 You will probably have a message that some weird database name already exists after the first command, and the second command should show your tables being created.
 If you now reload the page where your app is, then it should appear there correctly.

-Lastly, don’t forget that everytime you edit your files, you now need to run ‘git commit -a -m ‘name what you did’ and to then push the files to Heroku.
+Lastly, don’t forget that every time you edit your files, you now need to run ‘git commit -a -m ‘name what you did’ and to then push the files to Heroku with git push heroku master.
 You need to do this to include your edits in the new commit, or you end up pushing the previous version of your code.

 Troubleshooting and Running files on Heroku